richarvey/nginx-php-fpm/README.md

 ```

 ### Custom Nginx Config files
-Sometimes you need a custom config file for nginx to do rewrites or password protection, etc. For this reason we've included the ability to have custom nginx configs pulled directly from your git source.
-Please have a read of the [repo layout guidelines](docs/repo_layout.md) for more information.
-Its pretty simple to enable this, all you need to do is include a folder in the root of your repository called ```conf/nginx/``` within this folder you need to include a file called ```nginx-site.conf``` which will contain your default nginx site config.
-If you wish to have a custom file for SSL you simply include a file called ```nginx-site-ssl.conf``` in the same directory.
-These files will then be swapped in after you code is cloned.
+Sometimes you need a custom config file for nginx to achieve this read the [Nginx config guide](https://github.com/ngineered/nginx-php-fpm/blob/master/docs/nginx_configs.md)

-### Scripting
+### Scripting and Templating
-There is often an occasion where you need to run a script on code to do a transformation once code lands in the container.
-For this reason we have developed scripting support.
-By including a scripts folder in your git repository and passing the __RUN_SCRIPTS=1__ flag to your command line the container will execute your scripts.
-Please see the [repo layout guidelines](https://github.com/ngineered/nginx-php-fpm/blob/master/docs/repo_layout.md) for more details on how to organise this.
+Please see the [Scripting and templating guide](https://github.com/ngineered/nginx-php-fpm/blob/master/docs/scripting_templating.md) for more details.

 ### Lets Encrypt support
 This container includes support to easily manage lets encrypt certificates.
-Please see the [Lets Encrypt Guide](https://github.com/ngineered/nginx-php-fpm/blob/master/docs/lets_encrypt.md) for more details.
+Please see the [Lets Encrypt guide](https://github.com/ngineered/nginx-php-fpm/blob/master/docs/lets_encrypt.md) for more details.

 ## Special Git Features
 Specify the ```GIT_EMAIL``` and ```GIT_NAME``` variables for this to work.
 They are used to set up git correctly and allow the following commands to work.